-A classic 7 layer bean dip made by layering refried beans, creamy guacamole, spicy sour cream, cheese, olives, green onions, and fresh salsa.
+A classic 7 layer bean dip made by layering refried beans, creamy guacamole, spicy sour cream, shredded cheese, black olives, green onions, and fresh salsa.

 The unique thing about my recipe is that it includes fresh salsa.
 You can use a mild salsa like I did, or if you and your crowd like a little more heat, use your favorite spicy salsa.
 Just make sure it’s a chunky salsa that’s not watery.